Extended periodic table: Unbibium (E122)

 These experiments were motivated by early predictions on the existence of an island of stability at N = 184 and Z > 120.
 No atoms were detected and a yield limit of 5 nb (5,000 pb) was measured.
-Current results (see flerovium) have shown that the sensitivity of these experiments were too low by at least 3 orders of magnitude.
+Current results (see flerovium) have shown that the sensitivity of these experiments was too low by at least 3 orders of magnitude.

 In 2000, the Gesellschaft für Schwerionenforschung (GSI) Helmholtz Center for Heavy Ion Research performed a very similar experiment with much higher sensitivity: